aul12/ROBOT/README.md

 The Canny algorithm is used to detect edges in the image.
 The algorithm only works on a single color plane (for example Black and White), that's why we apply a special colour filter beforehand.
-The contours then get checked on their circularity.
+The contours then are checked on their circularity.

 #### Colour Filter
 The colour filter was designed to get the best possible contrast between